 Identifies information that could be used as baselines for future targets, or methodologies for how the indicator information can be used as baselines

-Recommends metrics for removal, suspension, or modification from those included in D.18-05-041 (referred to as Common Metrics).
+Recommends metrics for removal, suspension, or modification from those included in D.18-05-041 (referred to as "Common Metrics" or "Business Plan Metrics").

 As previously noted, the Commission stated that "Many of the adopted indicators would benefit from clarification and further discussion about valuation methodology" and asked CAEECC "to re-engage and update, as necessary, the EMWG and MSMWG to discuss and develop recommendations."
 Additionally, the Commission noted that "these recommendations on common metrics may be informed by the CAEECC metrics working groups, to the extent they have desire and capacity to be involved."
 Lastly, the Commission stated "...in an effort to make the CAEECC's tasks more manageable, we have removed any requirement for consultation with CAEECC on the AKAB surveys, identification of existing common metrics that should be removed from tracking, and development of methods for ensuring demographic participation.
 The PAs are free to consult with CAEECC on these items if desirable and time permits, but it is no longer required."